-The concept of "security trustee" has been recently introduced in the Albanian legislation by the Law on Payment Systems and concerns the financial collateral only.
-However, the "security trustee" subject to the Law on Payment Systems is appointed to act on behalf of one lender.
+The concept of "security trustee" has recently been introduced into Albanian legislation through the Law on Payment Systems, and concerns financial collateral only.
+However, the "security trustee", subject to the Law on Payment Systems, is appointed to act on behalf of one lender.
 The law is silent regarding the appointment of the security trustee by more than one lender.